 Gordon was named Tennessean of the Year by The Tennessean in 2003.
 The Tennessean praised Gordon’s work on behalf of low-income Tennesseans: “By making the plight of the least in society more visible, Bonnyman has raised the bar for all Tennesseans.
 The state now is forced at least to look at how its fiscal and social actions affect the poorest among us before it makes a move.”

 During a 1978-1979 sabbatical, Gordon and his wife, Claudia, who is a state court judge, served as Volunteers in Mission for the United Presbyterian Church, working for a human rights organization in the Middle East.
 During a 1994 sabbatical, they worked under the auspices of the American Volunteers in Democracy program helping to staff a human rights organization that combats hate crimes and racial discrimination in Eastern Europe.
-They have one son, Houston, who is a medical resident in family medicine in Chicago.
+They have one son, Houston, who is a physician and fellow in palliative medicine at Stanford University.
 Continuing a family tradition, Houston and Gordon get away whenever they can to hike the mountains of East Tennessee.

 Gordon is thankful for his family, whose sacrifices and support have sustained him and his work.
 He is also grateful to his colleagues and to TJC’s inspiring clients.
 “I get to work each day with colleagues of exceptional compassion, dedication and skill,” Gordon says of his work.
 “We serve families who, in the midst of poverty, misfortune and injustice, inspire us with their courage and generosity of spirit.
 Working through the law, we have a chance to make a huge difference in their lives.
 And by ‘speaking truth to power’ on their behalf — compelling powerful government and corporate institutions to respect the legal rights of the powerless and the poor — TJC is working to fulfill our nation’s pledge of Equal Justice for All.
 To get to work for such people and ideals is a privilege.”